unitb/literate-unitb/plan.md

             * if two deterministic action assign to the same variable, equality proof
         * commit

+        * User experience: add line info into POs
+            * upon verification failure, give a line number
+            * allow filtering on events, properties and machine
+                * Use Haskell's config file library
+            * In interactive mode, dump errors and verification failures in a file
+        * \replace: merge all three schedule parameter lists
+        * slow parser
         * refinement of coarse schedule, give a latex command that replaces the whole schedule
         * allow the synchronized addition and removal of schedules together with guards.
 Idea:
             * coarse guard